Marinette, Wisconsin: Housing market

-Marinette is home to the University of Wisconsin–Green Bay, Marinette Campus, a two-year community college campus connected with the University of Wisconsin–Green Bay.
-UW–Marinette produces Theatre on the Bay, a community theatre program.
-The city is also home to Northeast Wisconsin Technical College-Marinette Campus.

-Culture
+Arts and culture

 Marinette shares a hospital, community foundation, newspaper and chamber of commerce with Menominee.
 Numerous city groups work together to benefit the entire, two-city, two-county community.

 The University of Wisconsin-Green Bay, Marinette Campus, is the home to both Theatre on the Bay and Children's Theatre.
 All performances are held in the Herbert L. Williams Theatre on the UW-Marinette Campus.
 Together the two organizations traditionally present two musicals and three dramas or comedies annually to the community.